i3-training/DevSecOps-Training/Sonarqube/SonarQube-Server-Installation.md

  exit
 ```

-Setting up SonarQube as a Service
+Setting up SonarQube as a Service:

 ```bash
  sudo vim /etc/systemd/system/sonarqube.service
 ```

-Copy the following content on to the file.
+Copy the following content on to the file:

 ```bash
  ...